kiwioGIT/jellyPhyx/README.md

 # JellyPhx
-soft body physics sim based on point-masses and springs
+soft body physics simulation based on point-masses and springs

 # Use
 setup.cfg commands: